MicrosoftDocs/customer-insights/ci-docs/engagement-insights/export-events.md

 1. In the **Events selection** dropdown list, choose the base events and refined events to include in the export.

-1. In the **File structure** section, select the cadence (houly or daily) to create new files in the destination storage, and then select **Next**.
+1. In the **File structure** section, select the cadence (hourly or daily) to create new files in the destination storage, and then select **Next**.
 Events are exported continuously as they arrive.

 1. In the **Choose format** dialog, select the format for your export.
 Choose between **Common Data Model**, **CSV**, and **JSON** formats.
 To use the export with other Dynamics 365 applications, we recommend the **Common Data Model** format.